harishmuh/github-teaching-demo/README.md

 # github-teaching-demo
-A repository to learn the basic of GitHub for students and beginners
+A repository to learn the basics of GitHub for students and beginners